Pertamina: The 1970s

-After the merge, Pertamina's production rose considerably (about 15% each in 1968 and 1969, and nearly 20% in 1973).
-By the end of 1973, it directly produced 28.2% of Indonesia's oil, with agreements of Caltex and Stanvac to produce the rest (67.8% and 3.6%, respectively).
+After the merger, Pertamina's production rose considerably (about 15% each in 1968 and 1969, and nearly 20% in 1973).
+By the end of 1973, it produced 28.2% of Indonesia's oil, with agreements of Caltex and Stanvac to produce the rest (67.8% and 3.6%, respectively).
 Its assets included seven refineries, oil terminals, 116 tankers, 102 other vessels and an airline.
 It was also active in cement, fertiliser, liquid natural gas, steel, hospitals, real estate, a rice estate, and telecommunications.

-The 1974 oil price increases produced revenues of $4.2 billion in that year, equivalent to approximately one-sixth of Indonesia's gross domestic product.
+The 1974 oil price increases produced revenues of USD 4.2 billion in that year, equivalent to approximately one-sixth of Indonesia's gross domestic product.
 Much of this revenue was used by Sutowo to expand Pertamina's interests far beyond oil production to include investments in oil tankers, steel and construction.
 Pertamina built the Bina Graha, the presidential executive office building in Jakarta.
-The global oil crisis of the 1970s greatly increased oil prices and profits.
-Pertamina initially provided a fiscal lift to the hopes of Indonesia's development planners.
+The global oil crisis of the 1970s greatly increased oil prices and thus Pertamina's profits.
+The company initially provided a fiscal lift to the hopes of Indonesia's development planners.

-For President Suharto and other members of the ruling elite revenue from Pertamina was "an ongoing source of funding" without accountability.
+For President Suharto and other members of the ruling elite, revenue from Pertamina was "an ongoing source of funding" without accountability.
 "They ran this cash-cow into the ground, using it for both military and personal ends."
 Historian Adrian Vickers describes the endemic corruption at Pertamina:

-At each stage of the transaction chain, somebody was getting a percentage...
-If accidents occurred, as in 1972 when eighty impoverished people died... they could be covered up.
+"At each stage of the transaction chain, somebody was getting a percentage...
+If accidents occurred, as in 1972 when eighty impoverished people died... they could be covered up."

 In 1973, the government's ability to borrow money from overseas was constrained, and Pertamina was no longer providing revenues to the state.
-Instead, the massive enterprise turned out not to be making money but compiling exponentially large losses.
+Instead, the massive enterprise turned out not to be making money but accumulating losses.
 In February 1975, Pertamina could no longer pay its American and Canadian creditors.
-An investigation followed, which revealed over US$10 billion in debts, mismanagement, and corruption within the company.
+An investigation followed, which revealed over US$10 billion in debt, mismanagement, and corruption within the company.
 This debt was equivalent to approximately thirty per cent of Indonesia's GNP at the time.
 Others offer a figure of a $15 billion debt.
-A public investigation hurt the reputation of the national elite both among Indonesians and foreigners.
-The charges against Ibnu Sutowo were dismissed.
-Ibnu Sutowo and his family were among the richest and most powerful in Indonesia, into the 21st century.
+A public investigation damaged the reputation of the national elite both among Indonesians and foreigners.

+However, charges against Ibnu Sutowo were dismissed and he and his family remained among the richest and most powerful in Indonesia, well into the 21st century.
 The government took over the operation of the company and sought means by which to repay its debts.
 Pertamina's debt problems were eventually solved through a large government bail-out, which nearly doubled Indonesia's foreign debt.